MartinRep/BEM-App/README.md

 ## Installation

-In order to install both the application there are some requirements that must be met.
+In order to install both the application and the server there are some requirements that must be met.

 ### Server